YegorDB/THPoker/README.md

 ### HardCore

 *HardCore is the project module that allows you to find a combination faster than Core module, but HardCore is not as friendly as Core is.
-Hardcore module based on [CTHPoker](https://github.com/YegorDB/CTHPoker) module, wich is based on C.*
+Since version 2.0.0 hardcore module based on [CTHPoker](https://github.com/YegorDB/CTHPoker) module, wich is based on C.*

 #### hcard(sign)